-Cabling and bracing are processes that restore or improve the structural integrity of a tree that is worth preserving.
+A comprehensive tree preservation plan includes cabling and bracing; Processes that restore or improve the structural integrity of a tree that is worth preserving.
 Individual limbs or the entire tree may be cabled and braced.
 Fasteners are attached to the weakened limb and the main trunk.
 Using ropes or chains, tension is applied to the weakened limb.
 Heavy duty cables are then prepared and attached to each fastener to provide the correct amount of support for the weakened limb.

 Cabling consists of installing steel cables between major limbs and trunks to help support weak trees during high winds and storms.
 TLC helps your trees to avoid breaking by cabling them to provide much needed strength and avoid flying debris that can damage property.